njraf/the-system/README.txt

 	- WARNING: make sure no other databases have the name "the_system" so they are not overwritten

 [Server]
+- Requires zlib to be dynamically linked for crc32 checksum
 - Create a MySQL database using the provided sql dump as mentioned in the [MySQL] dependency
 - MySQL connector/c++ 8.1.0
 	- https://dev.mysql.com/downloads/connector/cpp/